afreenamina/kickstarter-analysis/README.md

    ![3](https://user-images.githubusercontent.com/92698873/139638030-2c4b1b98-6e1e-4cde-8557-8b6aba24e301.PNG)

 ### Challenges and Difficulties Encountered
-   I was unable to create a pivot table and I overcame the difficulty by understanding the table, its fields and connecting the requirement.
+   I was having hard time to create a pivot table and I overcame the difficulty by understanding the table, its fields and connecting the requirement.

 ## Results